-Then, Theorem \ref{gamma-conv} and Proposition \ref{minima} are still true in this case and their proofs can be straightforward generalized by considering as $S$-topology the $L^2$-convergence of the projection (i.e., $f_h\overset{S}{\rightharpoonup} f$ if $f_h^\ell \rightarrow f$ strongly in $L^2(X)$) and using the compactness with respect to the weak topology of $H^1$ (see Remark \ref{sob1}). \end{rem}
+Then, Theorems \ref{gamma-conv} and \ref{minima} still hold in this case, and their proofs can be adapted by considering as $S$-topology the $L^2$ convergence of the projection (i.e., $f_h\overset{S}{\rightharpoonup} f$ if $f_h^\ell \rightarrow f$ strongly in $L^2(X)$) and using the compact embedding in $L^2(X)$ and the compactness of the unit ball with respect to the weak topology of $H^1(X)$.